Mithgol/fidomail2ipfs/README.md

 When you require the installed module, you get a function that renders an echomail message (generating its HTML5 representation) and saves that messages in IPFS asynchronously.

 That function has two parameters.
 The first parameter must be an object of settings (see below).
 The second parameter is a callback function with a signature `(err, URL)` that gets the URL of an IPFS-stored HTML5 page.
-The URL is relative to the gateway https://ipfs.io/
+That URL is relative to the gateway https://ipfs.io/

+The following settings are expected as the properties of an object:

+* `server` — the address of the IPFS server that is used to publish the message.
+This property is optional; if it is missing, `'localhost'` is used by default.

+* `port` — the port of the IPFS server that is used to publish the message.
+This property is optional; if it is missing, `5001` is used by default.

 ## Testing fidomail2ipfs